rives-io/riv/README.md

 ### Can I use RIV inside another application using Cartesi?

+Yes, you just need to copy RIV rootfs inside your application rootfs, and run the game verification process inside a chroot jail to the RIV files.
-With the Hypervisor extension being worked on for the Cartesi Machine, it will be possible in the future to just grab the RIV kernel, rootfs, game cartridges and run inside another descentralized application.
-The application will still have to use the original RIV emulator to produce the game replays locally, also notice that the RIV emulator can work in the Web Browser with WebAssembly, so you can bundle it in your frontend.
+The application frontend will still need to use the original RIV emulator to produce the game replays locally, also notice that the RIV emulator can work in the web browser with WebAssembly, so you can bundle it in your web frontend.

 ### How RIV can run on the web browser?
 Is the Cartesi Machine running on the browser?